 Once a gate is active, reviewers can approve, unapprove, or request changes.
 If changes are requested, the element stays at the current step until feedback is addressed.
 All actions at the gate, including approvals and comments, are tracked in the activity log for transparency.

-How to edit and update an existing workflow
+How to edit and update an existing process

-To update an existing workflow, open the workflow list from the workspace administration or your use profile image [1].
-Click on the workflow you want to change.
-This will take you back to the workflow builder.
+To update an existing process, open the process list from the workspace administration or your use profile image [1].
+Click on the process you want to change.
+This will take you back to the process builder.
 From here, you can add or adjust steps, gates, actions, or forms.

 Any edits you make are saved automatically.
-If you want the changes to take effect for users, you’ll need to publish the workflow again.
+If you want the changes to take effect for users, you’ll need to publish the process again.

-In the workflow settings menu, you’ll find additional options.
-You can change the name of the workflow, duplicate it, manage the order of phases, or delete it.
+In the process settings menu, you’ll find additional options.
+You can change the name of the process, duplicate it, manage the order of phases, or delete it.
 There’s also a version history available.
 You can view previous versions, restore them, and continue working from there if needed [11].

-Only users with admin permissions in the workspace can access the workflow configuration.
-These users can create, edit, and publish workflows for all supported element types.
+Only users with admin permissions in the workspace can access the process configuration.
+These users can create, edit, and publish processes for all supported element types.